jaldi-dev/.github/profile/README.md

 # Good day fellow earthlings!

-Welcome to JALDI, an open-source collective exploring AI and scientific computing with Mojo.
-We're currently building a JIT-accelerated Algorithmic Differentiation engine inspired by JAX and PyTorch.
+JALDI's mission is to deliver fast Algorithmic Differentiation in Mojo.
+Inspired by the best of PyTorch, JAX & NumPy.

 Join us in making advanced computing more accessible!